My writing interests are general, with expertise in science, history, biographies, and how-to topics. I have written over 70 books.

 April 1917 – The United States enters the war.
 Though the U.S. had supported the Allied nations financially and with war materials since the beginning of the conflict, it did not enter the war with troops until April 1917.
-German submarines sunk three U.S. merchant ships during March 1917, with heavy loss of life.
+German submarines sank three U.S. merchant ships in March 1917, with heavy loss of life.
 President Woodrow Wilson, with the consent of Congress and a large segment of the public in support, declared war on Germany and the Central powers.
 Shortly after the declaration of war, the U.S. instituted a draft, and hundreds of thousands of young men were sent to training camps situated around the U.S. to be trained in the art and science of war.

 June 1917 – America builds up the military.
 The U.S. established the draft to provide soldiers for the war in Europe.
 Draftees were shipped to one of 32 military training camps located around America.
 The size of the camps ranged from 25,000 to 55,000 soldiers.
-Congress passed the Espionage Act of 1917, which was written to prohibit interference with military operations, to prevent insubordination in the military, and to prevent the support of United States enemies during wartime.
+Congress passed the Espionage Act of 1917, which was written to prohibit interference with military operations, prevent insubordination in the military, and prevent the support of United States enemies during wartime.
 The effect of this act on the reporting of the flu pandemic was to suppress coverage of the disease for fear of lowering the morale of the troops.

 Outbreak of Influenza